tyler-green-da/Antidepressant-Prescribing-EDA-Depression-Predictors/README.md

 1.  **Data Acquisition & Initial Understanding:** Sourcing datasets and familiarizing with their structure, content, and documentation.
 2.  **Data Cleaning & Preparation (Python - Pandas, NumPy):**
-    * **PCA Data:** Involved combining multiple annual files, extensive string standardization for geographical names (ICB/STP transitions to ensure consistency for mapping with shapefiles and population data), filtering for antidepressant medications (BNF Chapter 4, Section 3), data type conversions, and handling missing values (e.g., for `SUPPLIER_NAME`).
+    * **PCA Data:** Involved combining multiple annual files, extensive string standardization for geographical names (ICB/STP transitions to ensure consistency for mapping with shapefiles and population data) using RegEx, filtering for antidepressant medications (BNF Chapter 4, Section 3), data type conversions, and handling missing values (e.g., for `SUPPLIER_NAME`).
 The meaning of `PREP_CLASS` codes was researched and applied for branded/generic analysis.
     * **MeCare Data:** This involved an initial reduction from ~194 raw survey columns to ~55 relevant features.
 Q-number column headers were renamed to meaningful variable names.
 A systematic process of data type conversion (object to numeric/category, mapping ordinal/binary scales with attention to scoring direction) was undertaken.
 Missing values were handled strategically: rows with missing target variables were dropped, highly sparse columns were removed, specific contextual features had missingness flagged with a special value (-1), and remaining missing feature data was imputed using median or mode.
 3.  **Exploratory Data Analysis (Tableau & Python):**
     * **PCA Data (Tableau):** Focused on visualizing national prescribing trends (total items, NIC, average NIC/item over 2019-2024), geographical variations (items/1000 population, avg NIC/item by ICB on interactive maps), breakdowns by antidepressant class, identification of top prescribed chemicals, and analysis of branded vs. generic prescribing patterns and costs.